10 Must-See Northland Attractions: Photo Locations in New Zealand

 View from Paihia into the Bay.

-Although not a very old church, St. John’s Anglican Church in Paihia is beautiful.
+Although not a very old church, St. John’s Anglican Church in Paihia is a beautiful structure.
 You can go into this bluestone building, which is just as beautiful on the inside.
 You could also explore the old gravestones at the back.

 Inside St. John’s Anglican Church.

 Just out of town is Haruru Falls.
-You can get there by car, or you can walk from Paihia or Waitangi.
+You can get there by car or by walking from Paihia or Waitangi.

 Haruru Falls from the car park lookout.